 Performance Bond Details

 A performance bond is a surety that binds the general contractor and the governmental entity (which owns the project) to the project’s details and its timely completion.
-The performance bond ensures that the contractor performs as specified in the construction contract and, if they fail to do so, the project owner can submit a claim against the bond.
-In the end, the bond holder (often an arm of an insurance company that specializes in construction bonds) becomes responsible for seeing the project to completion or payout the value of the bond.
+The performance bond ensures that the contractor performs as specified in the construction contract.
+If the contractor fails to do so, the project owner can submit a claim against the bond.
+In the end, the bond holder (often an arm of an insurance company that specializes in construction bonds) assumes responsibility for seeing the project to completion or alternatively, can payout the value of the bond.

 Requirements vary between federal, state, and local governments.
-In addition, they vary by project type, whether a bond is required, and its scope.
-This process adds another party into the mix, the surety company, who can pressure both sides towards completion.
+The surety company can be involved and tasked to pressure both sides towards completion.
 The surety company has a vested interest in ensuring the work is performed to specifications, and that the subcontractors and suppliers are paid on time.

 How Performance Bonds Benefit Contractors